hipe/tmx/callback/doc/issues/001-the-selective-listener-pattern.md

     listener proc with N args and a block. *each* of the N args *must* be a platform symbol.

-  • the N args passed to the selective listner proc constitute what is effectively an array of symbols. we call this the "channel" of the potential event. this is what is used by the consumer of the emission to determine whether or not it is realized. (see [#]soft-standards-for-channels below.)
+  • the N args passed to the selective listener proc constitute what is effectively an array of symbols. we call this the "channel" of the potential event. this is what is used by the consumer of the emission to determine whether or not it is realized. (see [#]soft-standards-for-channels below.)

   • the block is concerned with producing the event (somehow).

+the above idea generally is now recognized in code by the `Emission` structure defined by the topic sidesystem. this structure consists of nothing but N symbols (where N is positive nonzero) and a proc. the N symbols represent the the "cateogory" or "channel" of the emission. the proc has a mixed shape that is determined by the sidesystems or applications that use them, but generally the produce an event structure or effect behavior.